Florian-Cywinski/animated-clock/readme.md

 Vanilla JS app that displays the current time by using canvas  - from Brad Trversy's 'Modern JS From The Beginning' course.

+Furthermore, various colors can be adapted to the clock.
+The clock created in this way can then be saved as an png image file.

 Try out the app :) - https:

 1. Setup canvas